munificent/journal/asset/post/2010-08-31-type-checking-a-dynamic-language.md

 ---
-title: "Type-checking a Dynamic Language"
+title: "Type Checking a Dynamic Language"
 categories: code java language magpie python
 ---

-If you're going down the strange path of building a language that's half- dynamic and half-static, one obvious question you have to answer is, "When the hell do I do the type-checking?"
+If you're going down the strange path of building a language that's half- dynamic and half-static, one obvious question you have to answer is, "When the hell do I do the type checking?"
 The general answer is, of course, "after the types are defined, but before the program runs."
 This post talks about what I think that means for Magpie.